subnetter/subnet-docs/docs/unp/messaging.md

 Let's assume that the message is the text message `Hi Bob, this is Alice`.
 The clients agree and implement an `application-level message type` for a `text-messaging protocol` which includes a simple message type that contains the sender's text.
 This message is encoded to binary data and A creates a `TypedMessage` for it using the following syntax:

 :::note
 `Typed Message` is a self-described message in a specific protocol, designated to a specific receiver, where all data is attested by by the sender.
-It enables dynamic decoding of a protobuf encoded messages to a specific runtime type which is needed because `protobuf 3`, which SNP uses to define RPC messages and service, does not support self-describing messages.
+It enables dynamic decoding of a protobuf encoded messages to a specific runtime type which is needed because `protobuf 3`, which SUB uses to define RPC messages and service, does not support self-describing messages.
 :::

 ```protobuf